 Back to Homemade Deli-Style Corned Beef Sandwiches -- I wanted to try something different with the on-sale beef brisket.
 I feel priced-out of regular deli dining these days, with sandwiches in the $10 plus range.
 My favorite deli sandwich is a Corned Beef on Rye with Coleslaw (slaw on the sandwich, not as a side.)
 It's cool and crunchy, plus meaty and rich, but too much of a good thing.
 So, by making it at home I can control the amount of meat that a typical deli over-loads between two slices of bread -- and I can scoop as much coleslaw into the sandwich as I want.

 The only thing to watch out for is an over-salty corned beef.
 The brisket needs to brine/soak for about five days in the refrigerator.
-When you are ready to cook it, give it a good rinse.
-Next place the brisket in a pot and cover it with water.
+When you are ready to cook it, give the corned beef a good rinse.
+Next, place the brisket in a pot and cover it with water.
 Bring to a low boil and cook 10 minutes or so, to leech out most of the salt.
 Finally, change out the water one last time and it's ready for slow simmering.

 You'll also want a batch of your favorite coleslaw to go along with my Homemade Deli-Style Corned Beef Sandwich.
-And, if you want a real deli coleslaw recipe, then check back here next week: I've got one so good your guests will ask if are moonlighting at Canter's Deli, while checking out your legs, looking for those waitress's sensible shoes and granny stockings!
+And, if you want a real deli coleslaw recipe, then just click here.
+I've got one so good your guests will ask if are moonlighting at Canter's Deli, while checking out your legs, looking for those waitress's sensible shoes and granny stockings!

 This cheapest of chefs knows all about local sandwich makers -- just check out my Los Angeles Sandwich Video Tour from last month, here.
 And, below is a another flashback video I shot in 2008 of Canter's Delicatessan's 60th anniversary.
 For that day only, Corned Beef Sandwiches cost 60 cents!
 My friend Drew and I were all over that deal.
 Even though there was a "one sandwich per customer limit," the incorrigible 99 Cent Chintzy Chef found a way around that roadblock - just watch the video to see how I did it.